TheMich157/-FireGuard-Antivirus/README.md

   - Decompiles binaries using `strings` for deep inspection.
 - 📂 **ZIP File Extraction & Scan**
   - Uses `7-Zip` to extract and analyze ZIP files for threats.
+- 📁 **Directory & File Scanning**
+  - Scan entire folders or individual files with progress feedback.
+- 🛑 **Stop Scans Anytime**
+  - Abort long scans with the stop button.
+- 📄 **Editable Detection Patterns**
+  - Customize regex rules via `patterns.json` in the settings tab.
 - 🔬 **Sandbox Execution**
   - Launch `.exe` files in a real temporary sandbox for safe observation.
 - 🛜 **Behavioral Analysis**
   - Detects active network connections of running processes.
 - 🔄 **Real-Time Directory Monitoring**
   - Detects new files and scans them on the fly.
+- 🩺 **Behavior Scan on Demand**
+  - Runs a selected executable in a sandbox and reports suspicious network activity.
 - 📢 **Desktop Notifications & Audio Alerts**
-  - Alerts user with sound and popups when threats are detected.
+  - Alerts user with popups and an optional beep when threats are detected.
+- 📝 **Import Log**
+  - On startup the log shows all Python modules successfully loaded.

 ---